 When switching to raw, we advise feeding plain tripe mince for a week.
 This helps your dog’s digestive system to adjust to the new diet.

 Week 1 Plain Lamb tripe mince. (this will help your dog’s stomach acidity adjust from kibble)

 Week 3 Ox tripe and duck complete or Ox tripe and Chicken complete.

 Week 4 Lamb Tripe & Chicken complete or Lamb Tripe and Duck complete.

 Week 5 Ox and Duck complete or Ox and chicken complete.

 Week 6 Lamb or Pork Complete.

-Now you are feeding a good variety, you can now inc Oily Fish, Raw Eggs and whole bones. ( please supervise your dog when feeding whole bones)
+Now you are feeding a good variety, you can include Oily Fish, Raw Eggs and whole bones.
+(Please supervise your dog when feeding whole bones)

 Meal Plan for starting with Non Completes and DIY

 Week 2 Tripe & chicken Mince or Tripe & Duck Mince.
 (These are 20% bone so will need to be mixed with plain tripe or one meal of each)